tshepang/blog/content/computing/FLOSS I use a-lot.rst

 - autojump__: makes navigating the filesystem a joy
 - Fabric__: I use it to build and deploy my blogs... it's some sort of replacement for shell scripting
-- VirtualBox: pretty much the only virtualisation tool I use;
-  My use is extensive...
-I often leave a virtual machine running for days
-- youtube-dl__: I prefer watching videos with VLC
+- youtube-dl__: I prefer watching videos locally, with VLC

 __ http://tshepang.net/my-current-desktop-setup